Nakama-Partnering-Services/nakama-guides/GUIDELINES.md

 -   Do not clutter your code with methods such as `Database.insert` when just `insert` is enough.

--   Name your test methods like `successOnInsertAccounts` and `failsOnInsertAccountsWhitoutPermissions`, rather than `GivenTheUserHasEnoughPermissionsWhenInsertingAccountsThenAccountsAreInserterSuccessfully` or `test_insertAccounts`.
+-   Name your test methods like `successOnInsertAccounts` and `failsOnInsertAccountsWithoutPermissions`, rather than `GivenTheUserHasEnoughPermissionsWhenInsertingAccountsThenAccountsAreInserterSuccessfully` or `test_insertAccounts`.

 ## LWC specific